mariodavid/cuba-component-scheduled-reports/README.md

 ### Emailing Report

 Besides the file generation itself, it is also possible to send out the report via email.
 In order to do this, a Email template can be defined, that includes information on the receivers, the Email subject and body etc. The report file is attached to the email.

 ![sales report scheduled email template](https://github.com/mariodavid/cuba-example-using-scheduled-reports/blob/master/img/sales-report-email-template.png)

+NOTE: CUBA's Email subsystem needs a configured scheduled task which executes `EmailerAPI.processQueuedEmails()` periodically.
+See: [CUBA Emailing Sending documentation](https://doc.cuba-platform.com/manual-7.0/sending_emails_recipe.html) for more information

 ### Programmatic Scheduled Report Extensions